Home Vancouver Events Calendar Canada Day Celebrations in Metro Vancouver & the Fraser Valley

 Canada Day takes place on July 1st each year.
 On that date, throughout the Lower Mainland, there are celebrations of all kinds.
 There are pancake breakfasts, parades, live entertainment and fireworks.

-To learn about all Canada Day events and activities in Metro Vancouver, see below.
-For information about where to see fireworks, click July 1st Fireworks.
+See below to learn about all Canada Day events and activities in Metro Vancouver.
+Click July 1st Fireworks for infomation about where to see the fireworks.

 Canada Day in North Vancouver